Krellens/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?

+> it has a 'B' next to file size, which I assume will change to KB or MB when we're dealing with larger files

 If instead copying we just want to change the name of a file, we can do: